kunal1632/catalyst_hackathon/README.md

 ## Idea Description

-SkillSwapHub is a dynamic web application designed to foster collaborative learning and knowledge exchange within a vibrant community.
+SkillFlow is a dynamic web application designed to foster collaborative learning and knowledge exchange within a vibrant community.
 The platform addresses the challenges of fragmented skill acquisition by providing a centralized space for users to seamlessly share and acquire skills.
 Users can explore skills, document learning journeys, and connect with others who share similar interests.
 SkillSwapHub aims to create a rich tapestry of shared knowledge, empowering individuals to thrive together in a culture of continuous learning.

 ## How to Run the Project